Mitral Valve Regurgitation

 Learn About Mitral Valve Regurgitation

 Mitral valve regurgitation is leakage of blood backward through the mitral valve each time the left ventricle contracts.
-A leaking
+A

 If regurgitation is severe, increased pressure may result in congestion (or fluid build-up) in the lungs.
 It can cause congestive heart failure and possibly pulmonary hypertension.